DavidKennedy12/pendulum/README.md

 # pendulum
-An efficient time stepping algorithm for a pendulum with an extremely large number of attached weights
+An efficient time stepping algorithm for a 2d pendulum with an extremely large number of attached weights.
+Mechanics modelled by Dr Geoffrey Vasil.
+Runge-Kutta method used for ode approximation.